There are Many Compelling Reasons to Modernize Your Medical Instrument Software

 In general, a redesign of your code will result in an easier-to-change codebase.
 It’ll also open the door to introduce useful features that were not available at the time of your original design.
 As an example, it’s now very common to design in a manner that increases the percentage of code that can be automatically unit tested, as this reduces the defect density.
 In one IVD project I redesigned, the original design was roughly orthogonal to what the IVD was doing; the redesign made it much simpler to find where issues could be fixed, as the location of the code made logical sense to someone who understood the IVD.
 In another example, the redesigned code incorporated Unicode character sets, which allowed the client to market their devices in international markets previously inaccessible to them.

 Updating the architecture yields benefits as well.
 In one of my projects, rearchitecting by moving a critical piece of code across processors, languages, and operating systems solved numerous latency issues, allowing the accuracy of the final result to increase.
-Check out “Skip the Software Architecture Step at your Own Risk” for more details on this topic.
+Check out “Skip the Software Architecture Step at your Own Risk” for more detail on this topic.

 In summary, there is a multitude of reasons to modernize older medical device software.
 In the long run, the benefits far outweigh the cost and time required for an overdue update.